updowndude/Messager/README.md

 ## Asp problems
     1. Groups and posts not showing up after insert
-    2. CSS add post when posts are there
-    3. Delete post or group show the world delete not not number
+    2. Delete post or group show the world delete not not number
-    4. File upload limit

-## Will fix 2 & 4
+    3. Fix 403 forbidden for videos